 SIM strives to provide comfort and relief of the pain and other symptoms that result from a serious illness.

-A SIM team may consist of the following individuals depending on the patient’s needs, situation and doctor’s instructions.
+An Advanced Illness Management team may consist of the following individuals depending on the patient’s needs, situation and doctor’s instructions.

 - Case managers – may be an RN, but is the person who has primary responsibility for the team involved in a patient’s home health care.